SuperOfficeDocs/superoffice-docs/docs/en/diary/howto/index.md

 ## Introduction

-Appointments are the foundation of the SuperOffice diary. **Follow-up** is a collective term for **appointments**, **phone calls**, and **tasks**.
+**Follow-ups** are the foundation of the SuperOffice diary.
 These entities are always tied to an [associate][39] and have some form of time reference.

-Associate acts as the owner of the appointment.
-If you don't assign an associate to the `Associate` property of the appointment, the current user will become the owner of the appointment and only one row will be added to the appointment table when the appointment is saved.

-A repeating follow-up is a series of appointments, tasks, or calls scheduled to occur at regular intervals.
-For example, a weekly status meeting.
-A recurring appointment is stored in two parts:

-* A recurrence rule, which defines the pattern of the recurrence
-* All the appointments created by the recurrence are created in the [appointment table][30], and each one points to the recurrence rule that defines it.

 Follow-ups are part of a broader group of entities labeled **activities**:

 * [follow-ups][38]
-  * appointment
+  * Meeting (appointment)
-  * task
+  * To-do (task)
-  * call
+  * Call (follow-up)
 * documents
   * [document][36]
   * [email][35]
 * mailings and form submissions
 * [chat sessions][37]

+### Owner

+Associate acts as the owner of the follow-up.
+If you don't assign an associate to the `Associate` property of the appointment, the current user will become the owner of the appointment and only one row will be added to the [appointment table][30] when the appointment is saved.

+### Recurrence

+A repeating follow-up is a series events scheduled to occur at regular intervals.
+For example, a weekly status meeting.
+A recurring appointment is stored in two parts:

+* A recurrence rule, which defines the pattern of the recurrence
+* All the appointments created by the recurrence are created in the appointment table, and each one points to the recurrence rule that defines it.

 When working with follow-ups, data will often intersect with the following entities: